Philippine journalist convicted of libel, given 6-year term

 He has openly lashed out against the owner of the Philippine Daily Inquirer, a leading daily.

 He has vowed in the past to block the renewal of the congressional franchise of leading TV network ABS-CBN.
 It was shut down by the government’s telecommunications regulator last month after its 25-year franchise expired.
-Congress has been hearing the network’s request for a renewal of its franchise.
+Congress has been hearing the major network’s request for a renewal of its franchise.

+The shutdown has been criticized as it cut off a major source of information on the COVID-19 pandemic in a Southeast Asian hot spot of the disease.